raghavashok24/kira-bank-rfi-bot/README.md

-# Bank RFI Prediction Bot --- Kira
+# Bank RFI Prediction Bot

 Predicts which Sumsub transactions are likely to receive a **bank RFI** (a bank's after-the-fact Request For Information), before the bank actually sends one.